-SRP1 SRP0 WP Status Register Description 0 0 х Software Protected The Status Register can be written to after a Write Enable instruction, WEL = 1 (Factory Default).
-0 1 0 Hardware Protected $\overline{WP}$ = 0, the Status Register locked and cannot be written.
-0 1 1 Hardware Unprotected $\overline{\text{WP}}$ = 1, the Status Register is unlocked and can be written to after a Write Enable instruction, WEL = 1.
+SRP1 SRP0 WP Status Register Description 0 0 Х Software Protected The Status Register can be written to after a Write Enable instruction, WEL = 1 (Factory Default).
+0 1 0 Hardware Protected WP = 0, the Status Register locked and cannot be written.
+0 1 1 Hardware Unprotected WP = 1, the Status Register is unlocked and can be written to after a Write Enable instruction, WEL = 1.
 1 0 Х Power Supply Lock-Down (1) Status Register is protected and cannot be written to again until the next Power-Down, Power-Up cycle.
-1 1 х One Time Program (2) Status Register is permanently protected and cannot be written to.
+1 1 Х Not allowed.